BikramMondal5/GestureSense-AI/README.md

 # 🧠🖐️ GestureSense AI

-A real-time, AI-powered web application that detects **hand gestures** and **facial emotions** directly from your webcam or uploaded photo — all in your browser.
+A real-time, AI-powered web application that detects **hand gestures**, **facial emotions**, and **speech commands** directly from your webcam or uploaded photo — all in your browser.
 Fast, accurate, and privacy-respecting.

 ## 🌟 Features

 * 🖐️ Real-time **hand gesture detection** (thumbs up, peace, OK, stop, etc.)
 * 😀 Instant **facial emotion recognition** (happy, sad, angry, surprised, neutral)
+* 🎤 **Speech command recognition** for voice-based interactions
 * 🖼️ Upload your photo to test gestures and emotions
 * 📷 Webcam-based live gesture detection
 * 🧠 Built using modern ML tools like **MediaPipe**, **TensorFlow**, and **OpenCV**
-* 🔒 100% client-side — no image or video is uploaded to a server
+* 🔒 100% client-side — no image, video, or audio is uploaded to a server

 ## 🛠️ Technologies Used